OpenVoiceOS/community-docs/docs/index.md

 ![](https://github.com/OpenVoiceOS/ovos_assets/blob/master/Logo/ovos-logo-512.png?raw=true)

-the OVOS project documentation is written and maintained by users just like you!
+The OVOS project documentation is written and maintained by users just like you!

 These documents are your starting point for installing and using OpenVoiceOS software